Sacred Art in Puerto Rico

 Significantly, on either side of the Ukrainian mother and child are the mysterious hands holding up the Sky.

 Furthermore, two constellations were visible at that latitude on the night Ukraine was invaded.
-Accordingly, to the right of Ukrainian mother and child is Ursa Major and Polaris (the North Star) and to their left Draco the Dragon.
+Accordingly, to the right of the Ukrainian mother and child is Ursa Major and Polaris (the North Star), and to their left is Draco the Dragon.

 They are symbols of the Love that comes to protect mother and child, and all Ukrainians with Prayers from around the world.

-This image was recently published by the European Baptist Federation for their Christmas card 2022
+The European Baptist Federation recently published this image for their Christmas card 2022

 Lo sagrado y lo profano